Click here to listen to a reading of this blog:

 And all lives matter.
 No matter how big or small.

-I feel protective of any animals in my care and they ignite a passion in me similar to that for the people who join my Facebook group do, when they ask for help and explain what rough ride they’ve had with having hypothyroidism.
+I feel protective of any animals in my care and they ignite a passion in me similar to that for the people who join my support group; when they ask for help and explain what rough ride they’ve had with having hypothyroidism.

-After watching her for quite some time, I put her back in her cage (which she wasn’t happy about by the way) and I noticed that I felt a lot better.
-I was feeling less tired, I felt more positive, and the feeling when I got out of bed, of “Urgh, I just want a lazy day, today” turned in to “Right, let’s tidy up, have a clean and spend the afternoon sat in the sun!”
+After watching her for quite some time, I put her back in her cage (which she wasn’t happy about) and I noticed that I felt a lot better.
+I was feeling less tired, I felt more positive, and the feeling when I got out of bed, of “Urgh, I just want a lazy day, today” turned in to “Right, let’s tidy up, have a clean and spend the afternoon outside in the sun!”

 Research has also found that owning a cat or dog for example can: